contagon/handbook/handbook/26-temple-recommends.md

 ### 26.2.2 Lost or Stolen Recommends

 The bishop asks members to notify him as soon as possible if their recommend is lost or stolen.
-He or an assigned counselor or clerk uses [LCR](https://lcr.churchofjesuschrist.org) to cancel the recommend as soon as possible.
-If this system is not available, the bishop contacts the temple office to have the recommend canceled.
+If the member is still worthy, the bishop or an assigned counselor or clerk logs in to [LCR](https://lcr.churchofjesuschrist.org) to reprint the recommend.
+The new recommend will expire on the same date as the original.

-The bishop or an assigned counselor then conducts a temple recommend interview with the member.
-If the member is worthy, the bishop or assigned counselor either reprints the recommend or issues a new one.
+Sometimes a member whose recommend is lost or stolen is no longer living the standards of worthiness.
+In these cases, the bishop cancels the recommend immediately (see [26.2.3](26-temple-recommends.md#2623-recommend-holders-who-are-not-living-the-standards-of-worthiness)).

 ### 26.2.3 Recommend Holders Who Are Not Living the Standards of Worthiness